grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
 		* [ ] {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
+	* They go to max speed underwater for the shelf, use up most of their battery.
+	* The sub following dives and accelerates; they get on the ship-to-ship and warn them to surface or they'll shoot
-	* They go off the shelf an dive immediately.
+	* They go off the shelf and dive immediately.
+		* They shut down the motors, open the tanks and glide into the deep.
+		* They rapidly drop below 200m where they could be torpedoed
 		* The gaping maw of hell opens under them.
 They desperately try to keep the bubble they need to stay afloat in tact.
 		* the malevolent force of nature (gravity) once again trying to do them down
 		* Maybe they are fired on and damaged?